 Before getting any of the dogs on this page, do your homework.
 Find out what is involved in socializing and training them.

+Find out what characteristics a person should have such as the qualities listed above.
+Do you see them in yourself?
 Honestly, assess your ability to manage a 200-pound dog if that is what you want.

 The following breeds are most suitable for experienced dog owners only.
 (Listed in Alphabetical Order)